 Everyone’s skin is different and one person might react differently to another person using the same product.
-In today’s Skin 101 Insider article, I will be going over 5 common fears of Botox and what can be done to overcome them.
-(3 brands: Botox, Xeomin, and Dysport)
+In today’s Skin 101 Insider article, we will be going over 5 common fears of Botulinum Toxins and how to overcome them.

 Injected areas might experience some redness and small bumps or bruise which will typically go away in a few days.
-Since injecting Botox in one area of the face will relax its muscles, it might unintentionally affect a surrounding area of the face by making one part droop down or asymmetry to the face.
+Since injecting in one area of the face will relax its muscles, it might unintentionally affect a surrounding area of the face by making one part droop down or asymmetry to the face.

-Just know that at any point in time once it resolves, you do not have to keep injecting if money is an issue.
+Just know that at any point in time once it resolves, you don’t have to keep injecting if money is an issue.
 There is no shame in having some wrinkles here and there.
 It adds character to your face!

 Everyone will have an opinion on something.
 Do not let others define who you are.
 If feeling the need to take care of your skin will make you feel and look good, why not?
 Also, using Botulinum Toxins does not mean you will look “frozen” or “plastic”.
 Your face will just look more rested and relaxed, if your procedure is done properly.